chasejjw/Flix/README.md

 - [ ] Customize the navigation bar.
 - [ ] Customize the UI.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How can we apply the infinite scrolling effect from Tumblr to the Flix?
+2. How can we allow the user to search for movies by category?

 ## Video Walkthrough